 Litigating Your Divorce Case in Court

-Each member of the Plog & Stein family law team is an experienced litigator, with years of courtroom trial experience ready to use for our clients.
+Each member of the Plog & Stein legal team is an experienced litigator, with years of courtroom trial experience ready to use for our clients.
 Our firm prides itself on seeking the best possible outcome in each case.
 Sometimes those outcomes can only be obtained through final, permanent orders hearing in front of a judge.
 Courtroom litigation is serious business and requires not only a great grasp of the law, rules of evidence, and courtroom procedures, but also the ability to think and speak quickly when presenting arguments.
-When your day in court comes, having the right divorce lawyer by your side increases the chances of obtaining the legal outcome you desire.
+When your day in court comes, having the right lawyer by your side increases the chances of obtaining the legal outcome you desire.

 Serving divorce and family law clients in Arapahoe, Douglas, and all Denver metropolitan area courts.
 Offices conveniently located in the DTC and Broomfield.
 Call us today at (303) 781-0322 or contact us online.

 In most contested divorce cases ending in a court hearing, there will be several months that pass between the time the case is filed and the final court date.
 Typically, a case will take 5 to 8 months from start to finish, depending on which jurisdiction it is in.
 From the outset of each divorce case our firm handles, the assigned attorney will begin assessing and strategizing to determine what will be needed to present your arguments for that final hearing.
 Given the various divorce issues which can arise (property division, spousal maintenance, child custody, and child support), a great deal of preparation will be needed.